twse/random-stuff/README.md

 # Information
 This repository contains random stuff.
 * **Cyrano Text**: TrueType Unicode font based on Cyrano Nouveau (2009) from the Typophile forums with some glyphs modified.
 Created using FontCreator 5.6 (2007).
-* **FontCreator Data Files and Registry Keys.htm**: FontCreator resources and registry keys for all versions.
 * **Icons.zip**: Icons based on the lowercase letters of bob's game font for use with OS/2 programs of the past and present.
 See http://bobsgame.wikia.com/wiki/Extras for Third-Party Notices.
 (Some Third-Party Notices for programs as SCSIMON or WarpCfg have inappropriate language in the disclaimers or in legal stuff.)
 * **LTROL Font**: TrueType Unicode font based on the font used in the North American version of Lufia: The Ruins of Lore (2003), excluding random glyphs which replaces portions of the Hiragana subset.
 Created using CrystalTile2 (2010) and FontCreator 5.6 (2007).
 * **names.csv**: Names for adding in the [Mozilla credits list](https://www.mozilla.org/credits) from Gervase Markham (partial list only).
 In the early days, Dawn Endico was responsible for updating the list through CVS.